-Interest Rates (Source: U.S. Department of the Treasury, September 2022)
+Interest Rates (Source: U.S. Department of the Treasury, December 2022)

-National interest rates, which dropped significantly during the pandemic have surged as the Federal Reserve has steadily increased rates to fight inflation.
-One-year rates are currently at 4.05%.
-Ten-year rates are currently at 2.83%.
-30-year rates are currently at 3.79%.
-They have also indicated they plan for further rate-hikes of up to .75% over the next several quarters.
-Most economists agree that these moves are likely to push the economy into a recession as a means to cool inflation.
+National interest rates, which have remained low for years, have steadily increased as the Federal Reserve raises rates to combat inflation.
+One-year rates are currently at 4.73%.
+Ten-year rates are currently at 3.85%.
+30-year rates are currently at 3.97%.
+The Federal Reserve has indicated they may still pursue future rate increases, but rate hikes may be less than the 75 basis point hikes experienced in 2022 as inflation rates may be subsiding.
+With inflation slowing, economists remain divided on whether a recession will occur and if so, how deep it may be.